West Campus High School

 West Campus High School is a public college preparatory magnet high school in Sacramento, California.
 The school serves around 800 students in grades 9–12 in the Sacramento City Unified School District.
 It was founded as a satellite high school of the nearby Hiram W. Johnson High School in 1983, under the name Hiram Johnson West Campus, and separated from Hiram Johnson in the year 2000.
 The high school officially opened on September 3, 2001.
 West Campus is known for sending the most graduates to college, and has been recognized for doing so by the Sacramento Bee in 2019.

 Academics

 West Campus offers a total of 14 AP (Advanced Placement) courses currently including AP Government, AP Biology, AP US History, AP Art, AP Calculus AB, AP Calculus BC, AP Statistics, AP Spanish, AP French and more.
-Currently, West Campus offers 2 honors classes, Honors Chemistry and Honors English 10.
+Currently, West Campus offers one honors class, Honors English 10.
 Elective courses include Advanced Art, Yearbook, Band, and Engineering.
 West Campus provides courses that align with the "A-G requirements", which are mandatory for each student in order to graduate.

 Ranking

-In 2020 U.S. News evaluated West Campus at 99.08%, ranking it 164 in the nation (out of 17,792 ranked high schools), 19 in California, and 1 in the Sacramento Metro Area.
+In 2024 U.S. News evaluated West Campus at 99.2%, ranking it 142 in the nation (out of 17,655 ranked high schools), 17 in California, and 1 in the Sacramento Metro Area.